 Jennifer Speas will use the facts and other resources to create a strategic defense designed to obtain the most favorable result.

 Contact A Minneapolis Criminal Defense Lawyer

-Methamphetamines are dangerous and they are illegal to possess, manufacture, or distribute in Minnesota.
+Methamphetamines are dangerous and are illegal to possess, manufacture, or distribute in Minnesota.
 If you or a loved one has been accused of possessing, manufacturing, or distributing methamphetamines, an experienced drug defense attorney is needed to fight the charges.
-To learn more about how the Speas Law Firm, P.A. can help, call 612-333-6160 for a initial consultation.
+To learn more about how the Speas Law Firm, P.A., can help, call 612-333-6160 for an initial consultation.